spacetelescope/webbpsf/docs/relnotes.rst

 **WFIRST Improvements**

-- *The WFI optical model has been updated to use optical data from the Cycle 8 design revision.* These include updated Zernike coefficients, filter throughputs, masked and unmasked pupil images for each SCA, and detector aberrations.
+- *The WFI optical model has been updated to use optical data from the Cycle 8 design revision.* These include updated Zernike coefficients, detailed filter throughputs from Pandeia 1.4.2, masked and unmasked pupil images for each SCA, and detector aberrations.
 The filters have been renamed so they all begin with “F”, see the table `here <https://github.com/spacetelescope/webbpsf/pull/309>`_ . [#309 @robelgeda]
 - *The WFI wavelength range has now been extended to cover the 0.48 - 2.0 µm range.* [#309 @robelgeda]
 - *Expanded ``psf_grid`` method’s functionality so it can also be used to make grids of WFIRST PSFs.* Note that applying detector distortion is not possible for WFIRST PSFs and so ``add_distortion`` keyword should not be used for this case. [#294, @shanosborne]
 - *The WFIRST F062 filter bandpass red edge was corrected* from 8000A to 7600A [@robelgeda]
+- *WFI pupil images were resized to have the same pixel scale*  [#309 @robelgeda]

 **General bug fixes and small changes:**